 5) ...The the download speed they tell you will be provided, is seldom if ever the actual download speed you will actually experience.
 Plus, the download speed varies constantly; but is usually ALWAYS less than what you were promised.

 In summary then... if you live in an area where there is even ONE OTHER Internet provider - don't even consider going to DISH as your Internet provider, because the other provider (no matter what it is) will no doubt be better.

 However, if you live in the middle of "no where", and your nearest Internet provider is 2 days away by horseback - only then might you want to consider having DISH provide you with "what they call an Internet Service".

 Even then it might not be worth the hassle if you ever have to call their customer service.

-Review about: Dish Network Bundle.
+Product or Service Mentioned: Dish Network Bundle.